-Turkey Public National Holidays 2018
+Turkey Public Holidays 2018

 Turkey celebrates a number of public Turkish holidays throughout the year when banks, administration buildings, schools, government offices and some businesses are closed.
 Tourist attractions stay open, but as many Turks take short breaks at these times, they may be busier than usual.
 If you are planning to travel to Turkey during Turkish national holidays it is wise to book interstate flights, tours and accommodation well in advance.
 If driving, roads are busier than usual.
-Following is a list of Turkey national public holidays for 2018 to help you plan your vacation.
+Following is a list of Turkey public holidays 2018 to help you plan your vacation.

-List of Turkish Holidays 2018
+List of Turkey Public Holidays 2018

 1 January: New Year's Day

 19 May: Commemoration of Ataturk, Youth and Sports Day

 15 May - 14 June: Holy Month of Ramadan

 14 June - 17 June: Ramadan (Ramazan Bayram) Feast

 21 August - 24 August: Sacrifice (Kurban Bayram) Feast